-Now we are able to define the consistency criterion for continuous distributed interactive media as follows:
+Now we are able to define the consistency correctness criterion for replicated continuous interactive media as follows:

-(3) Consistency criterion.
-A continuous interactive medium is consistent, iff after all operations have been executed at all sites, the state of the medium at all sites is identical to the state which would have been reached by executing all operations in the order given by the complete physical time ordering relation at the physical time denoted by the timestamps of the operations.
+(3) Consistency Criterion for Replicated Continuous Interactive Media.
+A replicated continuous interactive medium is consistent if after all operations have been executed at all sites, the state of the medium at all sites is identical to the state which would have been reached by executing all operations in the order given by the complete physical time ordering relation at the physical time denoted by the timestamps of the operations.